If you want to get real results from SEO you’re going to need to arm yourself with the best tools.

 The WooRank browser extension allows you to perform instant website audits from your browser.
-And, it’s stupdily simple to use.
+And, it’s stupidly simple to use.

-Download the extension from your chosen app store (Google Chrome in this case):
+Download the extension to your browser from your chosen app store (Google Chrome in this case):

 Check My Links is a really cool tool that allows you to check all of the links in your content – new and existing – to make sure that they’re valid.

 That means you can crawl your entire site to find broken links, and repair them, to get almost instant SEO benefits.
 That’s a powerful free tool if I ever saw one.

 Once installed it will crawl through a particular page and it will find the valid links and highlight them in green: